collinbarrett/FilterLists/.github/README.md

 # Background

 FilterLists helps to protect your privacy and security when using the internet.
 It provides a comprehensive directory of subscription lists to block advertisements, malware, trackers, and other general annoyances.
 First, install one of the software tools that supports these lists.
 Then you can subscribe to a set of these lists inside of that software.
-If you need help or have a comment/question, open an [Issue](https://github.com/collinbarrett/FilterLists/issues).
+If you need help or have a comment/question, start a [Discussion](https://github.com/collinbarrett/FilterLists/discussions).

 Using a software firewall or adblocker has become a key tool in protecting one's privacy online.
 While the current business model of the "free" internet relies upon advertising revenue, publishers have become too flippant about tracking users without their consent.
 Advertising networks track users' browsing habits around the internet building lucrative profiles to exploit for targeted marketing or big data research.
 Until internet publishers develop more transparency or a new business model, we must continue to take the protection of our privacy into our hands.